GeorgeCouch/CharacterCreator/README.md

 # CharacterCreator

+# Requirements
+I wrote this in IntelliJ, but it should work in any IDE.

 # Description
 This program allows for an administrator to define what is possible in what a character can have.
 The program then displays those options to the user and the user is able to create a character based off of those choices.